dorairajsanjay/ucb-w205-labs/exercise_1/README.txt

 	c) Automated DDL to generate newly transformed tables
 	d) Create these tables in HDFS from the DDL
 	e) Perform post processing cleanup

+PART 3 - Investigations
+***********************

+1. cd to the inverstigations folder
+2. There are four directories here
+-> best_hospitals - contains the code needed to list the best hospitals based on their normalized quality score -> best_states - contains the code needed to list the best states based on their hospital quality score -> hospital_variability - contains the code needed to list the variability among hospital quality scores -> hospitals_and_patients - contains the code needed to list the quality of hospitals across each dimension of the HCAHPS score

+***Note***: Please ensure you run the hive_base_ddl.sql file in the best_hospitals folder since all subsequent investigation outputs depend on this